-9. REMUNERATION COMMITTEEE
+9. REMUNERATION COMMITTEE

-The Corporate Governance System that has been adopted by PIRELLI & C. since 2000 envisages establishing a Remuneration Committee.
+The Corporate Governance System that has been adopted by Pirelli & C. since 2000 envisages establishing a Remuneration Committee.

-The Committee is composed of four members who are exclusively independent based on the more rigorous approach recommended by the Self-Regulatory Code of the Italian Stock Exchange (Borsa Italiana) of December 2011, in fact, the 2006 version of the Self-Regulatory Code recommended that the Remuneration Committee was to be composed of only non-executive Directors, of which "only" the majority were to be Independent Directors.
+The Committee is composed of four members who are exclusively independent based on the more rigorous approach recommended by the Self-Regulatory Code of the Italian Stock Exchange (Borsa Italiana) of December 2011,47 however, the 2006 version of the Self-Regulatory Code, on the basis of which the Committee in office was set up, recommended that the Remuneration Committee was to be composed of only non-executive Directors, of which "only" the majority were to be Independent Directors.